dirigible-io/dirigible-io.github.io/_posts/blogs/2016-01-11-blogs_dirigible_custom_ds_2.markdown

 <br>

 ###Dissecting IDialectSpecifier
-Now, as promised, let’s get back to the main interface for dialects.
+Now, as promised, letâ€™s get back to the main interface for dialects.
 Its methods can be grouped according to their purpose.
 We shall review the more important of each one here.

 ####SQL statement construction callbacks
 There are a number of methods that are invoked during the construction of statements (queries and updates) by the Dirigible database related tools: